gavinb/old_blog/_drafts/2009-09-15-coding-vs-patching.md

 ---
 {% include JB/setup %}

 Something occurred to me the other day, while hacking away on some code in [Emacs](http://www.emacswiki.org/) (the world's greatest editor).
-What we, as professional Software Engineers, do on a daily basis is to work with *patches* (or if you prefer, *diffs*).
+What we, as professional Software Engineers, really do on a daily basis is to work with *patches* (or if you prefer, *diffs*).
 Sure, we write lots of code.
 But it isn't just random changes - or at least, it shouldn't be!
 We're typically managing multiple patches concurrently, probably even multiple source trees in various states of completeness, shepherding them toward release.
 So, in my humble opinion, a very important skill in the art of software development is crafting patches (as opposed to simply cutting code).
 Yet strangely enough, this perspective and related techniques don't seem to be taught formally.

 The common meaning of the word "patch" is to mend something with a piece of cloth, make a temporary electrical connection or a makeshift fix.
 This  makes it sound like what we do is write layers of hacks that we plaster on as we go, rather than crafting an elegant solution or extension to the existing features.
 So - rather than thinking of a patchwork quilt, imagine instead we are weaving and re-weaving a fine tapestry, trying to make our alterations invisible and seamless.